tanmaygar/tanmaygar.github.io/_pages/about.md

 My passion lies in the realm of Computer Vision, and I'm proud to be associated with the [Machine Learning and Vision Group](https://lab1055.github.io/) at IIT Hyderabad.
 Under the expert mentorship of [Dr. Vineeth Balasubramanian](https://people.iith.ac.in/vineethnb/), I delve into intriguing research topics such as Explainability in Deep Learning and Ensemble Learning.

 ### Recent News
-My paper on <i>Advancing Ante Hoc Explainable Models through Generative Adversarial Networks</i> has been accepted at AAAI 2024 Conference Workshop - 12th December 2023
+My paper on <i>Advancing Ante Hoc Explainable Models through Generative Adversarial Networks</i> has been accepted at AAAI 2024 Conference Workshop - 12th December 2023 (To be updated soon)

 ### Research Interests:
 - Explainability in Deep Learning